jaggmor/Mobius-my-image/README.md

      height="auto"
      ></img>

-## To do list
-- Create arrows indicating how the transformation is transformed, from point to point.
-- Fix any remaining bugs and test the app for bugs

 ## Known bugs

 - Whenever an image isn't selected or the app is rotated the current image is deleted and the previous image is shown.
 This could have unintended consequences for the user.